esmailza/esmailza/README.md

 **I am Mina Esmail Zadeh, a Ph.D. candidate and a research assistant in the department of Computer Science at UNLV.
 Here are what I like to learn more about:**

--I have a three-year background in software development, where I contributed to Android Applications, website design, and Java backend server teams.
+- I have a three-year background in software development, where I contributed to Android Applications, website design, and Java backend server teams.
 My passion for software-related work remains unwavering. 🌱

 - Over the past four years, I've delved deep into the world of Machine Learning and Deep Learning, exploring their applications across diverse domains. 😇